-9.1 Precision-Precision statistics for seven roofing materials that were determined by an interlaboratory study involving six laboratories are shown in Table 1.
+- 9.1 Precision-Precision statistics for 10 roofing materials were determined by an interlaboratory study involving two laboratories8 (see Table 1).
 Each laboratory reported three replicates on the same specimen.
-The repeatability, $S_r$ , and the reproducibility standard deviations, $S_R$ , were calculated from the data using Practice E 691.
-The 95% repeatability, r, and the reproducibility, R, limits were calculated from the following expressions: 2.8 $S_r$ and 2.8 $S_R$ , respectively.
-The calculations for r and R were made before $S_r$ and $S_R$ were rounded to two significant figures.
+The repeatability, s_r , and reproducibility standard deviations, S_R , were calculated from the data using Practice E 691.
+The 95 % repeatability, r, and reproducibility, R, limits were calculated from the following expressions: 2.8 S_r and 2.8 S_R , respectively. - 9.1.1 This precision statement is provisional since there were data from only two laboratories included in the analysis.
+The results of a full-scale interlaboratory comparison will be included in a future revision of this standard. - 9.2 Bias-No information is presented on the bias of the procedure in Test Method C 1549 for measuring solar reflectance because no material having an accepted reference value is available.